 - 2.14.1.
 In support of this proposal, DSA are sponsoring the airspace change associated with L60/L603 to ensure alignment of airspace requirements at implementation.
 NATS PC agreed ahead of the consultation that DSA would propose these changes to this portion of airspace as can be seen in Document 28 of the document bundle.
 NATS PC also supported the changes in their response to the Stakeholder Consultation. - 2.14.2.
-DSA is proposing lowering the base of L603 and L60, (above R313) to allow the SID to be contained within controlled airspace to position ROGAG.
+This application includes a proposal to lower the base of L603 and L60, (above R313) to allow the SID to be contained within controlled airspace to position ROGAG.
 This involves lowering that portion of the route airspace structure from LAMIX eastbound towards ROGAG from FL155 to FL125 (aligning the lower limit to above the required safety buffer above R313 with consideration to pressure variation).
+It is proposed that this lowering is for the portion from LAMIX to EVKAL.
+The volume of airspace associated with L603 whose base is proposed for lowering to FL125 is depicted in light green at Figure 2.

-2 CAA SARG Policy Statement dated 22 August 2014 - Special Use Airspace - Safety Buffer Policy for Airspace Design Purposes.
+7 CAA SARG Policy Statement dated 22 August 2014 - Special Use Airspace - Safety Buffer Policy for Airspace Design Purposes.